Authentication services: history dossiers

 - specific history of this car

-- photographs: between two and four photographs of this car depending on availabilty
+- photographs: around four period photographs of this car depending on availabilty

 - race history

 Dossiers will naturally vary according to the information available and will be constructed from the information in OldRacingCars.com's files, in the author's own files, details provided by the owner, and through up to three days of specific additional research.

 The research library owned and held on site by OldRacingCars.com includes around 7,400 magazines, all major annuals and yearbooks, virtually all the Formula 1 Register publications and innumerable books.
 Research is conducted in the National Motor Museum Library at Beaulieu and at the British Museum at St Pancras as required.

 Please note that we will not accept commissions for dossiers where we do not believe there to be sufficient information to provide a satisfactory level of authentification.

 A team of authors write dossiers, each bringing their particular expertise and experience.
 Research on car ownership histories and race histories will be conducted by the principal contributors to OldRacingCars.com, Allen Brown and Chris Townsend.
 Allen will focus on F1, F5000, Tasman, Indy/USAC and sports racing cars; Chris will lead on the 1600cc formulae: Atlantic, Pacific, FB and FSV; as well as F3 and FC.
 Both will work on F2.

 Starting in October 1978, Allen Brown has kept close track of every one of 3-litre Formula 1 cars built in the 1966-1985 period plus most Tasman cars and many of the cars built for the 1½-litre Formula 1 of the early 1960s.
 Allen's extensive unpublished files include continuous ownership histories for the majority of these cars.
 Since 1999, he has extended his research to cover F5000, Can-Am and Indy/USAC.